Culture of Aotearoa

 “The old war-canoe was a very beautiful object: painted red and black, with elegantly carved head and stern pieces, the bows adorned with grace-fully projecting curved rods, ornamented with tufts of white albatross-feathers, and with white feathers every few feet along the battens which covered the joint where the solid hull was built up by the top boards.
 They were very fast, and could, in favorable weather, travel ten miles an hour under the rhythmical dip of over a hundred paddlers.
 (Ibid, 62)

-Long and short clubs were the main two types of weapons for use in hand-tohand combat.
+Long and short clubs were the main two types of weapons for use in hand-to-hand combat.
 The Taiaha is a long-handled, fire-hardened wooden stave which combines the uses of a broadsword, quarterstaff, spear and club.
 The taiaha features a long, tapering flattened shaft or blade broadening towards the opposite end with a head, nose, eyes, lips, teeth, mouth and tongue-shaped spearhead.
 The weapon is often named after an ancestor.
-The short clubs were crafted from wood, stone (including pounamu) or whalebone.
-This deadly weapon was used for in fighting, close-quarters combat.
-The weapon was usually tucked into the warrior's belt and often hidden from sight with a cloak.

 -